raspberrypilearning/rpf-project-creation-process/en/step_3.md

+--- collapse ---

+---

 ## Troubleshooting errors

+---

 ### Errors when creating your project

---- collapse ---

 When you press **‘Create Project’** you may find that this doesn’t work and you get an error message.